DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - 👽repeat audit findings
         - 👽number of account compromise
         - 👽number of times user attempts to visit known malicious sites
+        - 👽Number of times a malicious IP address is blocked before and after a new security rule is implemented
     - Develop a dashboard of metrics and track them
     - There are many key performance indicators(KPIs) that are relevant to 📝physical security.
 Some are:
         - 🩹number of successful intrusions